saegl5/uniform-dark-theme/README.md

 ## Usage

+Press on the cogwheel, ⚙️, and select Uniform Dark+.<br>
+Alternatively, go to File > Preferences > Color Theme, and select Uniform Dark+.
 <!-- Run the native app in a virtual device (e.g., Galaxy Nexus with API 28 x86) or on a connected device.<br>
 Or, install the APK file directly on a user's own Android phone.<p>